doolanshire/Combat-Models/README.md

 The code for all the models is commented in some detail, so generally just follow the instructions.
 All models come with an example scenario that can be run directly.
 ## Contributing
 The scripts here collected are merely for research, with no form or function goals other than being practical in mathematically describing combat situations according to existing OR models.
 That said, it is entirely possible that some of them might have mistakes in a few untested cases.
 Should you notice one such mistake, and be able to fix it, your contribution would be greatly appreciated!
 Feel free to suggest any changes you find appropriate.

+## Associated repositories
+At the moment, two other repositories exist in my GitHub account that might be of interest to the military historian or the Military Operational Research practitioner:

+* [CDB90](https://github.com/doolanshire/CDB90) – hosting the CDB90 database of land battles.
+* [Trafalgar](https://github.com/doolanshire/trafalgar) – a small database of the ships and men that fought at the Battle of Trafalgar in 1805.

+Feel free to use these databases for your own analysis or modelling.

 ## Credits
 All combat models in this repository were made by me to help my research.
 ## License